 TBD

-5.7.4.3 Solution #7.3: Enhancing the concealment of permanent or long-term subscription identifier
+5.7.4.3 Solution #7.3: Concealing permanent or long-term subscriber identifier by using pseudonyms and public key encryption

 5.7.4.3.1 Introduction

-Editor’s Note: The exposure of HPLMN’s routing information (e.g. MCC and MNC in case of IMSI) will be dealt with in a new KI.

-This solution discusses one potential way to address the key issue #7.3 “Concealing permanent or long-term subscription identifier” by using the combination of pseudonyms and use of public key encryption of the permanent or long-term subscription identifier for rare cases.
+This solution discusses one potential way to address the key issue #7.3 "Concealing permanent or long-term subscription identifier" by using the combination of pseudonyms and public key encryption of the permanent or long-term subscription identifier for rare cases.

-NOTE: The "permanent or long-term subscription identifier" is referred as "long-term identifier" throughout the following text for conciseness.
+NOTE: The "permanent or long-term subscription identifier" is referred as IMSI throughout the following text for conciseness.

 In a current LTE system, there is already a mechanism of using short-term identifier in protocol procedures that involve a UE and a serving PLMN (e.g. C-RNTI by a radio access network and S-TMSI by a core network).
 However, when a short-term identifier for the UE does not exist or is lost in the core network, the UE is forced to identify itself using a long-term identifier (i.e. IMSI).
-The long-term identifier is used in an authentication procedure in which the serving PLMN uses the long-term identifier given by the UE to ask for relevant authentication information from a home PLMN.
+The IMSI is used in an authentication procedure in which the serving PLMN uses the IMSI given by the UE to ask for relevant authentication information from a home PLMN.

-The proposed solution aims to improve subscription privacy by concealing the long-term identifier in protocol procedures that involve both a UE and a home PLMN.
-In the solution, a long-term identifier is only known to a UE and a home PLMN until the UE is authenticated.
-In order to cater the LI issue as discussed in clause 5.7.3.3.1, the long-term identifier is revealed to a serving PLMN by the home PLMN only after the UE is authenticated.
-The scope of the solution is summarized as follows:

-the long-term identifier is always concealed from all the network entities in the path between the UE and the serving PLMN’s core network, including the serving PLMN’s radio access network; and

-the long-term identifier is known to the serving PLMN’s core network only after the UE has successfully completed the authentication.
+.

 5.7.4.3.2 Solution details

+5.7.4.3.2.1 General

-The solution assumes that a UE and a home PLMN share a long-term identifier (e.g., IMSI) and a long-term key (K).
-It is also assumed that a public key of the home PLMN is available to the UE.
+The UE and the home PLMN share a long-term identifier (IMSI) and a long-term key (K).
+The public key (PKH) of the home PLMN is also available in the UE.

+There is no need for a global PKI.
+Instead, the home PLMN may pre-provision the PKH in the UE or use OTA to distribute the PKH.

+NOTE 1: It is in the scope of the security area #2 'Authentication' to decide which function (e.g. ARPF) stores the public (PKH) and private (SKH) key pair of the home PLMN.

+NOTE 2: It is in the scope of the security areas #5 'Security within NG-UE' and the security area #12 'Credential provisioning' to decide which function (e.g. ME or USIM) stores the PKH at the UE.

+5.7.4.3.2.2 Attach using encrypted IMSI (IMSIEnc)

+During an initial attach, the UE encrypts its long-term identifier (IMSI) with the public key (PKH) of the home PLMN and sends the encrypted IMSI (IMSIEnc) to a serving PLMN.

+Editor’s Note: It is FFS to determine if it is feasible to provision a first pseudonym even before an initial attach in order to avoid the use of public-key encrypted identifiers.

+NOTE 1: It is in the scope of the security areas #5 'Security within NG-UE' to decide which function (e.g. ME or USIM) encrypts the IMSI at the UE.

-During an initial attach, the UE encrypts its long-term identifier with the public key of the home PLMN and sends the encrypted identifier to a serving PLMN.
-It is necessary that the serving PLMN is able to identify the home PLMN of the UE.
-Therefore, the initial attach should indicate the home PLMN in one way or another.
-Assuming IMSI as a long-term identifier, an example of indicating the home PLMN is to encrypt only the MSIN part of the IMSI while leaving in plain-text the MCC and the MNC part.
-Note that the encryption needs to have randomization property, since otherwise every encryption would look the same and an attacker could tell that two encrypted identifiers conceal the same long-term identifier.
+When the UE initiates an attach, it is necessary that the serving PLMN is able to identify the home PLMN of the UE.
+Therefore, the UE encrypts only the MSIN part of the IMSI while leaving in plain-text the MCC and the MNC part.
+The encryption needs to have randomization property, since otherwise every encryption would look the same and an attacker could tell that two encrypted identifiers conceal the same long-term identifier.